 Pansinusitis is when all of the sinuses in the head become infected or inflamed.
-Usually, a sinus infection, or sinusitis, affects only one or two sinus groups.
+It can be either chronic or acute, depending on how long symptoms last.

 Pansinusitis may feel like a severe sinus infection but often clears up over time without treatment.
 However, some cases benefit from medical treatment, such as antibiotics or antifungal medications.

 In this article, learn about the causes and symptoms of pansinusitis, as well as when to see a doctor.

 Pansinusitis occurs when all of the sinuses in the head become infected.

 The sinuses are hollow cavities that are located behind the cheeks, forehead, and around the nose.
 They are lined with mucus that helps trap germs and debris.